 Check your mirrors.
 Make sure both side mirrors and the rearview mirror are securely attached, adjustable, and not cracked badly enough to impair visibility.

 Check your gas cap.
 Make sure it clicks when you tighten it.
 A loose, cracked, or missing gas cap can cause a check engine light and an emissions failure.
-A replacement gas cap costs $10 to $20.
+Replacement gas caps are inexpensive and available at any auto parts store.

 Address the check engine light.
 If your check engine light is on, do not go to inspection until it is diagnosed and fixed.
 You will fail automatically.
 Bring it to AutoBlast for engine diagnostics — we will read the codes, identify the problem, and fix it so you can pass.